OpenADP/openadp/README.md

 bytes UID  // User ID
 bytes DID  // Device ID
 bytes BID  // Backup ID
-uint32 i  // The X position of the Shamir secret share. bytes s[i] // The Y position of the Shamir secret share. uint32 bad_guesses  // Initialized to 0. uint32 max_guesses  // Usually 10.
+uint32 x  // The X position of the Shamir secret share. bytes y  // The s[i] Y position of the Shamir secret share. uint32 bad_guesses  // Initialized to 0. uint32 max_guesses  // Usually 10.
-bytes enc_s  // The secret s, encrypted with enc_key.
+date expiration  // Date after which this record is deleted.
 ```

 `UID` is the primary key, `DID` is the device ID, `s[i]` is the user's secret